benjam1n-w/power-platform-portfolio/project-1-candidate-intake/README.md

 ## Problem

-Vendor emails containing candidate information had to be manually reviewed and copied into Excel.
+Vendor emails containing candidate information had to be manually reviewed and copied into an Excel tracker.
 This process was time-consuming and prone to human error.

 ## Goal